almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 <a href="https://underdogdevs.org/" target="_blank">Underdog Devs</a>
 is a program that is designed for those who have prior convictions or come from disadvantaged backgrounds and are trying to get into tech.
 You are partnered with a mentor and given tasks to complete each week.

-I know someone personally that signed up for this program and he said that it has helped him a lot, in particular with his confidence with him getting a job in tech and motivated him to work on his tech skills.
+I know someone personally that signed up for this program.
+He said that it has helped him a lot.
+In particular with his confidence with him getting a job in tech and motivated him to work on his tech skills.

 ### Is it more important to have a experience, degree, or certification?

 Experience is far more important than a degree or certification.
 Having experience in a particular field will get you hired more than a degree or certification will.
-Reason being is that if you have the experience in the field, then the company will spend less in training you on their particular systems, thus you become an asset to them sooner than later.
+Reason being is that if you have the experience in the field, then the company sees you as an asset immediately.
+As an immediate asset, the company will spend less in training you on their particular systems, and thus become more profitable and value for them sooner.

 Speaking from personal experience, I was not the best college student academically.
-"Cs get degrees" is what I jokingly say when it comes to my collegiate career.
-By having experience in tech, in particular before graduating college, overshadowed the fact that my GPA was below the ideal level, yet I was still able to get the job upon graduation.
+"Cs get degrees" is what I jokingly say when asked about my collegiate career.
+By having experience in tech before graduating college, overshadowed the fact that my GPA was below the ideal level and I was still able to get the job upon graduation.

 While in college, one of my professors explained that if he had to choose between two candidates, one that had a 3.0 GPA and 1 year of work experience and one that a 4.0 GPA and no work experience, that he would hire the 3.0 candidate.
 His reasons for this were

-* 3.0 student has experience and therefore has had the opportunity to apply the knowledge they have learned to real situations
+* 3.0 student has experience and therefore has had the opportunity to apply their education to real world situations
 * 3.0 student has made some mistakes (because their GPA isn't perfect) and those mistakes have become learning experiences
-* 4.0 student is book smart, but has not demostrated what they have learned and applied it accordingly
+* 4.0 student is book smart, but has not demonstrated what they have learned in a real world situation
-* 4.0 student probably does not have a social life and may be difficult to work with in team environments; whereas the 3.0 student probably has failed a test or two because they chose to socialize over studying
+* 4.0 student probably does not have a social life (because they spend a lot of time studying) and may be difficult to work with in team environments; whereas the 3.0 student probably has failed a test or two because they chose to socialize over studying

 ## Certifications